 Narrative Summary Objectively Verifiable Indicators Means of Verification Overall Goal Fishers and fish processing companies retain more profit from business.
 Income of fishers Profit of fish processing companies Impact survey Financial statement Project Purpose Training system for fish quality assurance is established and operational.
 Number of training courses Program /curriculum for each training course Implementation plan of MoFA Number of participants per training course • MoFA document Outputs 1.
 Training curriculum is approved and accredited. • Program /curriculum accredited by the Maldives Qualification Authority MoFA documentProject report 2.
 Training course and curriculum for improving capacity of Government officials is conducted.
 (The followings are common indicators corresponding to the Output 2, 3 and 4) 3.
 Training course for upgrading capacity of technicians of fish processing companies is conducted.
 Program /curriculum Implementation plan of MoFA with budgetary allocation Number of participants 4.
 Training course on technical improvement for fishers is conducted.
 Number of participants who acquired the certificate.
 Evaluation topics for each training course 5.
 Evaluation and monitoring system for the training implementation is prepared.
-Level of attainment of the participants Program /curriculum improved for the succeeding year based on the results of evaluation Activities 1.1 Training program and curriculum are pr 1.2 The curriculum is approved by the Auth 1.3 Teaching materials are prepared.
+Level of attainment of the participants Program /curriculum improved for the succeeding year based on the results of evaluation Activities 1.1 Training program and curriculum are pr 1.2 The curriculum is approved by the Auth- 1.3 Teaching materials are prepared.
 1.4 A plan for implementation of the trainin 1.5 Training program and curriculum are pr 2.1 Lecturers are appointed.
 2.2 Teaching materials are prepared.
-2.3 The training course is implemented. ority g is prepared.
 2.3 The training course is implemented.
 2.4 Evaluation is conducted.
 3.1 A plan for implementation of the trainin 3.2 Training program and curriculum are pr 3.3 Lecturers are appointed.
 3.4 Teaching materials are prepared.
 3.5 The training course is implemented.
-3.6 Evaluation is conducted.
+3.6 The training course is implemented.
+3.7 The training course is implemented. repared. ority g is prepared. repared. g is prepared. repared.
 4.1 A plan for implementation of the trainin g is prepared.